bright/new-www/content/jobs/senior-digital-marketing-specialist.md

 ---
 ## about us 🧡

 At **Bright Inventions (soon to become Framna)** we build digital products that make a difference.
 We are an international digital product agency partnering with ambitious brands to design and develop scalable, high-quality digital solutions.
 From strategy and UX to engineering and long-term product growth - we cover the full journey.
 Our Polish team combines strong technological expertise with a feedback-first mindset.
-We value ownership, transparency, and trust.
-We give our people space to act independently.
+We value ownership, transparency, and trust, and we give our people space to act independently.

 Now, we are looking for a **Senior Digital Marketing Specialist** who will help us strengthen our brand, generate quality leads, and support business growth, both locally and internationally.

 ## about the role 🚀

 This is a senior, hands-on, and strategic position.
-After onboarding, you will work independently, taking ownership of key marketing initiatives and acting as a trusted partner for leadership and commercial teams.
+After onboarding, you will work independently, taking ownership of key marketing initiatives and acting as a trusted partner for leadership and commercial teams. **You will be responsible for building and executing marketing strategies aligned with our business goals.**

-You will be responsible for building and executing marketing strategies aligned with our business goals.
-We are looking for someone who understands the IT/software industry, feels comfortable creating high-quality content, and has experience organizing and promoting events (not limited to employer branding).
+We are looking for someone who understands the IT/software industry, feels comfortable creating high-quality content, and has experience organizing and promoting events (not limited to employer branding). **Your responsibilities will include:**
-Your responsibilities will include:

 - Designing and executing digital marketing strategies for B2B tech services